 Cash and Cash Equivalents-Cash and cash equivalents were \$4.0 billion and \$3.6 billion at December 31, 2011 and December 31, 2010, respectively.
-We invest cash in U.S. Treasuries; commercial paper of financial institutions and corporations with a minimum long-term debt rating of AA- or Aa3 and minimum short-term debt rating of AA- or Aa3.
+We invest cash in U.S. Treasuries; commercial paper of financial institutions and corporations with a minimum long-term debt rating of AA- or Aa3 and minimum short-term debt rating of A-1 and P-1; AAA/Aaa rated U.S. Treasury money market funds; and bank certificates of deposit and time deposits with a minimum long-term debt rating of AA- or Aa3.
 Cash balances held at our foreign subsidiaries were approximately \$450 million and \$630 million at December 31, 2011 and December 31, 2010, respectively.
 Earnings from our foreign subsidiaries are currently deemed to be indefinitely reinvested.
 We do not expect such reinvestment to affect our liquidity and capital resources, and we continuously evaluate our liquidity needs and ability to meet global cash requirements as a part of our overall capital deployment strategy.
 Factors which affect our global capital deployment strategy include anticipated cash flows, the ability to repatriate cash in a tax efficient manner, funding requirements for operations and investment activities, acquisitions and divestitures, and capital market conditions.